stancl/tenancy-docs/source/docs/v3/integrations/livewire.blade.md

     'middleware_group' => [
         'web',
         'universal',
-        Stancl\Tenancy\Middleware\InitializeTenancyByDomain::class, // or whatever tenancy middleware you use ],
+        InitializeTenancyByDomain::class, // or whatever tenancy middleware you use ],

 ```

+(Don't forget to import the middleware class.)

 Now you can use Livewire both in the central app and the tenant app.